Buckingham Palace Tickets

 Note:

-• Your State Rooms ticket only includes the State Rooms of Buckingham Palace and not the East Wing of the Palace.
+• The State Rooms are temporarily closed until July 2026.
+Your State Rooms ticket only includes the State Rooms of Buckingham Palace and not the East Wing of the Palace.

 • In addition to the above rooms, you will also have access to the 1844 Room and the Carnarvon Room during the 2025 Summer Opening.